johnosbb/CeaiveEditor/sentence_structure.md

 In this sentence the three modifiers that follow the base clause "the elated boy left the exam hall" are in subordinate positions.

+The most striking characteristic of the subordinate cumulative sentence is that none of its modifying phrases after the second level will make sense if placed directly before or after the base clause.
+Consider this example:

+"While jogging in the park, __Sarah suddenly tripped over a rock__, causing her to stumble into a nearby tree and startle a group of birds, who took off into the sky in a flurry of feathers and chirps."

+In this sentence, the base clause is "Sarah suddenly tripped over a rock."
+The modifying phrases are:

+"While jogging in the park"
+"causing her to stumble into a nearby tree"
+"and startle a group of birds"
+"who took off into the sky in a flurry of feathers and chirps"

+If we were to move any of these modifying phrases to the beginning or end of the sentence, they would no longer make sense in the context of the sentence.
+For example, if we move "who took off into the sky in a flurry of feathers and chirps" to the beginning of the sentence, it would be unclear who or what is being referred to:

+"Who took off into the sky in a flurry of feathers and chirps, while jogging in the park, Sarah suddenly tripped over a rock, causing her to stumble into a nearby tree and startle a group of birds."

+Similarly, if we move "While jogging in the park" to the end of the sentence, it would also be unclear what it is modifying:

+"Sarah suddenly tripped over a rock, causing her to stumble into a nearby tree and startle a group of birds who took off into the sky in a flurry of feathers and chirps while jogging in the park."

 #### Mixed Pattern

 We can mix these two patterns by adding subordinate levels to coordinate patterns or coordinate levels to subordinate patterns, with one or the other pattern predominating.
 The main appeal of mixed cumulative construction is that it combines the strength of both the coordinate and subordinate forms, allowing the sentence to move forward in time and open up new ideas, while maintaining intensity and focus.